NarsilDev/digital-ocean-articles/kubernetes-security.md

 * A Kubernetes 1.11 Cluster installed in the servers.
 You can follow steps from one to six of the guide [How To Create a Kubernetes 1.10 Cluster Using Kubeadm on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-create-a-kubernetes-1-10-cluster-using-kubeadm-on-ubuntu-16-04).
 However, during "Step 4 — Setting Up the Master Node" you will need using [Calico](https://www.projectcalico.org/) as CNI provider instead of [Flannel](https://github.com/coreos/flannel).
 * Familiarity with Ansible playbooks.
 For review, check out  [Configuration Management 101: Writing Ansible Playbooks] (https://www.digitalocean.com/community/tutorials/configuration-management-101-writing-ansible-playbooks).
 * Knowledge of how to launch a container from a Docker image.
 Look at "Step 5 — Running a Docker Container" in  [How To Install and Use Docker on Ubuntu 16.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04#step-5-%E2%80%94-running-a-docker-container)  if you need a refresher.
+* You will also need a [Docker Hub](https://hub.docker.com/) account for pushing Docker images.

 ## Step One - Cloud Provider